 - Prepare PCR reaction based on one of the methods listed above

 - Perform PCR reaction

-- Authenticate the amplicons using the agarose gel electrophoresis
+- Validate the amplicons using the agarose gel electrophoresis

-- Purify the amplicon using ready to use DNA purification kit.
+- Purify the amplicon using a ready to use DNA purification kit.

-- perform DNA sequencing for verifying the mutagenesis results.
+- perform DNA sequencing to establish the mutagenesis results.

 - send the sample for cloning.

 Key to success: Use of endonuclease, selecting a primer set, and designing primers are three important hacks to success in mutagenesis.

 Role of site-directed mutagenesis in the CRISPR-CAS9: